n8acl/n8acl.github.io/_posts/2022-06-16-bridge-allstar-to-discord.md

 Now we need to setup a private Allstar node in order for the application to send audio to and from Allstar.

 If you have setup private nodes before (for DMR/D-Star/etc or for bridging in your phone) you can skip this step.
-If not, or if you need a review.
+If not, or if you need a review feel free to keep reading.

 You will need to edit 3 files in ```/etc/asterisk``` on your Allstar server: ```extensions.conf```, ```rpt.conf``` and ```modules.conf```